milos85vasic/Fundamental-Kotlin-Website-V3/index.md

 # What is Kotlin?

-Kotlin is new programming language running on Java Virtual Machine, Android or browser.
+Kotlin is programming language running on Java Virtual Machine, Android, browser or native.
 It is statically typed language and it can be compiled to JavaScript source code (running on browsers).

 Kotlin is: